y12uc231/datasciencecoursera/README.md

 Repository for Data Science

-© Xiaodan Zhang 2014 All Rights reserved.
+© Satyapriya Krishna 2015 All Rights reserved.